 The other issue is over there.

-So this is problem number one here, and proportionally, it should only really be occupying this amount of the board right up there.
+And proportionally, it should only really be occupying this amount of the board right up there.

 Okay, so all of this stuff right here should be squished down into that little space, right?

-So that so that all of that just comes out of that little area, then the rest of the board over here is to address the real problem, which is that civilization is broken.
+Then the rest of the board over here is to address the real problem, which is that civilization is broken.

-And uh so the current civilization we're in right now was broken by the bioweapon on October 19, 2019.
+And so the current civilization we're in right now was broken by the bioweapon on October 19, 2019.

-And it's broken.
+And we called that civilization globalization, and it's broken.

-And uh it was a system of systems.
+And it was a system of systems.

 It was a system of more than just a system of systems.